tharyckgusmao/rust_machine_learn/studies/transfer-learning/README.md

 # Train a CNN in Rust
 This repository contains a CNN training and inference code in Rust using `tch-rust` crate.

-## Blog post
-You can find the description of this code in my [blog post](https://ramintoosi.ir/posts/2024/06/blog-post-1/).

 ## How to build

 We need to build `tch-rust`.
 For a full description check [tch-rust](https://github.com/LaurentMazare/tch-rs).